 Outside Hong Kong

 As usual, Japan is killing it on the list, with 10 restaurants featuring in the top 50.
-In addition to all the awards mentioned above, Shinobu Namae, the executive chef of L’Effervescence (20) in Tokyo, has received the Icon Award for his pioneering efforts in sustainability (notably, L’Effervescence has been voted into nine editions of Asia’s 50 Best Restaurants and also received the Sustainable Restaurant Award in 2018 as well as the Highest Climber Award in 2021).
+In addition to all the awards mentioned above, Shinobu Namae, the executive chef of L’Effervescence (20) in Tokyo, has received the Icon Award for his pioneering efforts in sustainability.
+Notably, L’Effervescence has been voted into nine editions of Asia’s 50 Best Restaurants and also received the Sustainable Restaurant Award in 2018 and the Highest Climber Award in 2021.

 Moving to India, Avartana, located at the ITC Grand Chola hotel in Chennai, has debuted at number 30, claiming the Highest New Entry Award.
 The restaurant’s focus is on creative South Indian dishes with a molecular gastronomic twist.